WayScience/CytoSnake/docs/benchmarking.md

 ## Enable benchmarking in cytosnake

 To enable benchmarking, modify the `config/configurational.yaml` file and opening it using your preferred text editor.
-Once inside the config file, set the `enable_profiling` to `True`, informing CytoSnake that you intend to perform benchmarking on the workflow.
+Once inside the config file, set the `enable_memory_tracking` to `True`, informing CytoSnake that you intend to perform benchmarking on the workflow.

 ```yaml
 enable_profiling: True